anthony1x6000/iFunnyDL/README.md

 Or, you can use [nightly.link](https://nightly.link/anthony1x6000/iFunnyDL/workflows/build/main/iFunnyDLzip.zip) to download the latest build.

 ## Compatibility
-Verified compatibility with Android 6, 10, 13.
+Verified compatibility with Android 6, 10, 13. \
-Should work 100% with Android 10+
+Best experience with Android 10+

 ## Usage
 Download the APK, install it, and share an iFunny post to the app to download.